Overview

 - Click Restore backup.

-- Upload your backup file.
+- Upload your

-- Pick what to restore:
+.jsonfile. - Pick what to restore:

-- Playlists — import the playlists
+- Playlists — bring in playlists from the file.

-- Settings — overwrite your preferences
+- Settings — bring in preferences from the file.

 - Click Submit.